pavankumarchowdary35/Deep-Learning-challenge/README.md

 This challenge is part of the Deep Learning course offered by University of Siegen, Germany.
 Our model scored 98.1% accuracy on public test set.

-In the final Secret data set, We got the first place and received Prize money.
+In the final Secret data set, We got the first place with a Test accuracy of 92.875 % and received Prize money.

 ![Alt text](image-1.png)